Spin Your Thesis! programme

 Experiments for the LDC can have a size of around 50 cm x 50 cm x 75 cm and weigh up to 80 kg.
 Several other facilities such as electricity, water and gas outlets are available in the experiment gondolas.
 Lastly, several facilities for experiment control and monitoring, such as LabVIEW, are present.

 With the Spin you Thesis! programme ESA provides university students the chance to perform experimental research in facilities usually not accessible to them.
-The programme usually opens a call for proposals once a year in September which then stays open for three months.
+The programme usually opens a call for proposals once a year which then stays open for three months.
 During this time, student teams, together with the endorsing professors from their universities, are encouraged to submit their proposals for experiments in the LDC.

 The experiments proposals may cover various disciplines which will be selected based on scientific and technological merit by a team of scientists and experts in that field.
 Up to four teams will be selected and asked to develop their experiment within 6 months, after which they will be granted the opportunity to access the LDC for two and a half days.
 A team typically consists of 2 to 4 students.
 After the campaign is over, the results will need to be processed and documented within 4 months.
 A more detailed timeline can be found here.